chuhousen/flux_timeseries_cluster/README.md

 - Fill short remaining gaps by interpolation within each window and then across the windows.
   - Skip a site-variable if more than 20% of gaps
 - Down-select sites meeting the following data availability
-  - At least 3 out of NEE, LE, H, USTAR available
-  - At least 4 out of SW_IN, NETRAD, TA, VPD, SWC available
+  - At least 1 out of all 8 target variables
-  - The latest version (20210331) contain 248 sites.
+  - The latest version (20220701) contain 343 sites.
 - Cluster time series across all available sites
   - Cluster based on each variable
   - Cluster based on multiple variables together
     - All flux variables (NEE, LE, H, USTAR)
-    - All met variables (SW_IN, TA, VPD, SWC)
+    - All met variables (NETRAD, TA, VPD, SWC)
     - All flux and met variables
   - Dynamic Time Warping (DTW) is adopted to calculate the similarity (or distance)
   - Hierarchical clustering is done based on the DTW distance (average linkage) and to generate the polygenesis trees.